Trump’s New Russia Scandal Theory: The FBI Set Him Up. There’s One Small Flaw.

 This sounds like a genius plan: Plant a spy to launch an investigation, and then spring the “fatal October surprise.”

 Except there’s one tiny flaw in this theory: They never sprang the October surprise.
 The FBI kept a tight lid on the investigation — so tight, in fact, they floated a misleading story in the New York Times conveying the false impression that they saw no ties to Russia.
 Clinton did help finance Christopher Steele’s investigation, but also did not publish his reporting.
 And the Obama administration also kept a tight lid on the disturbing details that emerged.
 The farthest Obama went was to ask leaders of both parties to join in a bipartisan statement warning Russia not to interfere with the election — and when Mitch McConnell refused, they did nothing.
-When voting took place in November 2016, as far as he public was concerned, Clinton had been under FBI investigation and Trump had not.
+When voting took place in November 2016, as far as the public was concerned, Clinton had been under FBI investigation and Trump had not.

 This alleged secret plan to smear Trump only works if you actually let people know about it.
 It’s kind of like the Doomsday Machine in Dr. Strangelove.